-From the ancient time itself, Women play a prominent role in Indian society.
-In the same time, the country is notable for not treating the women at the home as well as in the workplace.
-India has generally been a patriarchal society and therefore women have always suffered from social evils to a larger extent.
-The problems faced by this vulnerable section has been a matter of concern and discussed inside and outside the parliament, by common men, by organizations and societies.
-Many commissions had been set up by the government to look into the welfare of women in our society.
-According to the reports of these commissions, all of them state the necessity of setting up an apex body for the reviewing and address the grievance of women in the country.
-The demand for setting up a body persisted for long and ultimately to keep the interest of the people, the national commission for women Bill 1990 was introduced in the Lok Sabha on 22nd May 1990.
+Problems faced by the women in the country has been one of the biggest concerns of the Government and other authorities.
+Over the years, many Commissions have been set up by the Government to look into the welfare of Women in the country.
+According to the reports of these commissions, all of them state the necessity of setting up an apex body for reviewing and addressing the grievances of women in the country.
+The demand for setting up a body persisted for long and ultimately to keep the interest of the people, the National Commission for Women Bill 1990 was introduced in the Lok Sabha on 22nd May 1990.

-The commission shall consist of a chairperson, a member secretary, and other five members.
+The Commission must consist of a minimum number of members which includes a chairperson, a member secretary, and the other five members.

 - Inquiry and Investigation

 The National Commission of Women enjoys the powers of a civil court.
 It investigates and examines the matters related to the safeguards ensured for feminine society under the Constitution of India.
-It took complaints suo moto notice of matters related to the non-implementation of laws and non- implementation of laws and non -compliance of policy decisions, guidelines enacted and aimed at mitigating hardships ensuring the welfare and then take up issues arising out of matter with the concerned authorities.
+It took complaints suo moto notice of issues related to the non-implementation of laws and non-enforcement of laws and non -compliance of policy decisions, guidelines enacted and aimed at mitigating hardships ensuring the welfare and then take up issues arising out of matter with the concerned authorities.

 - Action Research

-NCW members take part in the planning process of socio-economic development of women, propose measures to encourage their representation in all spheres and review their advancement.
-It also reviews the safeguards provided for women in the Constitution and other laws study their working, recommend amendments to meet any inadequacies or deficiencies, and advocate measures for effective implementation.
+NCW members take part in the planning process of socio-economic development of women, propose measures to encourage their representation in all spheres, and review their advancement.
+It also examines the safeguards provided for women in the Constitution and other laws study their working, recommend amendments to meet any inadequacies or deficiencies, and advocate measures for effective implementation.

 - Legal Intervention